-- a) The research ability of the student must be to the satisfaction of the School director. - b) Students whose ability in research methods are deemed not to be adequate by the School director and Research director will only be accepted into a PhD-programme after successfully completing a short courses in research methodology. - c) Students may register for the PhD degree after a research proposal was accepted by the school and if a promoter is available for the study. - d) The field of study must fall within the focus of the school/entity. - e) A suitable promotor must be available for the study.
+- a) The research ability of the student must be to the satisfaction of the School director. - b) Students whose ability in research methods are deemed not to be adequate by the School director and Research director will only be accepted into a PhDprogramme after successfully completing a short courses in research methodology. - c) Students may register for the PhD degree after a research proposal was accepted by the school and if a promoter is available for the study. - d) The field of study must fall within the focus of the school/entity.